rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

     --name $DNS_ZONE_NAME
 ```

-This is needed because the AppGW requires to reach the internal ARO LB when the Backend Rule is applied in the AppGW for our Custom Domain Application.
+This is needed because the AppGW needs to reach the internal ARO LB when the Backend Rule is applied in the AppGW for our Custom Domain Application.

 * Retrieve the ARO Ingress Internal IP Load Balancer: